 The Box Comes With:

-- Charging/storage case (You can also use the case battery to charge the sleepbuds while traveling)
+- Charging/storage case (Can also use the case battery to charge the Sleepbuds while traveling)

 - Three pairs of StayHear+ Sleep tips (sizes S/M/L)